 !
-Audio 5.43 has not been included on the iTutor and the script is not in the Listening section of the Student's Book so that Sts find out together in class what happens in the end.
+The script for audio 5.43 has not been included in the Listening section of the Student Book so that Sts find out together in class what happens in the end.

 Get Sts to compare their answers with a partner and then play the audio again, pausing if necessary for them to complete and check their answers.